palestine-will-live/eci/README.md

 **May 2025 Breakthrough:** On May 20, 2025, [17 of 27 EU member states voted](https://www.euronews.com/my-europe/2025/05/20/eu-to-review-its-trade-and-cooperation-with-israel-over-gaza-offensive) to review Article 2 of the EU-Israel Association Agreement, assessing Israel's compliance with human rights obligations.
 This represents the first official EU institutional step toward potential suspension.

+**June 2025 Official Assessment:** The EU Special Representative for Human Rights issued an official assessment on June 20, 2025, confirming "indications that Israel would be in breach of its human rights obligations under Article 2."
+This institutional validation documents systematic violations including collective punishment, indiscriminate attacks, systematic hospital targeting, mass displacement, and settlement expansion - strengthening the legal case for commercial policy measures.

-**The Gap This ECI Fills:** While the institutional review is ongoing, it faces critical limitations:
+**The Gap This ECI Fills:** While the institutional review and official assessment validate Article 2 violations, they face critical limitations:
 - **No concrete timeline** for action beyond endless consultations
 - **Political resistance** already emerging, with officials stating suspension is ["unlikely" due to regional conflicts](https://www.euronews.com/my-europe/2025/06/18/exclusive-iran-conflict-to-derail-eu-review-of-israeli-association-agreement)
 - **Lack of specific restoration conditions** and measurable benchmarks